typescript-eslint/typescript-eslint/packages/typescript-eslint-parser/README.md

 ## Supported TypeScript Version

+We will always endeavor to support the latest stable version of TypeScript.

-The version of TypeScript supported by this parser is `~2.2.1`.
-This is reflected in the `peerDependency` requirement within the package.json file.
+The version of TypeScript currently supported by this parser is `~2.2.1`.
+This is reflected in the `devDependency` requirement within the package.json file, and it is what the tests will be run against.
+We have an open `peerDependency` requirement in order to allow for experimentation on newer/beta versions of TypeScript.

+If you use a non-supported version of TypeScript, the parser will log a warning to the console.

-**Please ensure that you are using this version before submitting any issues.**
+**Please ensure that you are using a supported version before submitting any issues/bug reports.**

 ## Usage